RollSight dice tray camera in use - dice rolling on gaming desk

 • Poor lighting conditions

-Dim or uneven light hurts recognition; add a lamp or improve room lighting for best results.
+Dim or uneven light makes reads unreliable; add a lamp or brighten the room for best results.

 Setup guides for webcam, phone mount, and Dragon Rig DIY.